Going green, big business hires auditors for proof

 Some auditors only verify numerical data, such as carbon emissions, and do not check the accuracy of the glowing narratives about companies' environmental achievements and goals that often dominate reports.

-Moreover, there are no firm rules for environmental reports comparable to the U.S. generally accepted accounting principles (GAAP) and SEC requirements for financial statements.
+Moreover, there are no firm rules for environmental reports comparable to the U.S. generally accepted accounting principles GAAP.L and SEC requirements for financial statements.

 For example, companies that are not doing a good job of reducing certain persistent toxic chemicals can just omit mention of them, said Sanford Lewis, a counsel for the Investor Environmental Health Network, a group that encourages companies to reduce use of toxic chemicals.